 \section{Existing Work}

-In this section, we critically evaluate the existing techniques to generate saliency maps for CNN-based predictions.
-We begin our discussion by discussing different methods of explaining the convolutions that happen in a CNN-based model.
-Then we summarise virtually all published CAM-based techniques, allowing the reader to clearly see the differences among each.
+In this section, we critically evaluate the existing techniques for generating saliency maps for CNN-based predictions.
+We begin by discussing different methods for explaining the convolutions that occur in a CNN-based model.
+We then summarise virtually all published CAM-based techniques, allowing the reader to clearly see the differences among them.
 Finally, we conclude the review of existing work by discussing the characteristics that make up a good saliency map.